• Skip to primary navigation

 beaten egg whites

 • Gradually fold the egg yolk mixture into the white mixture using a spatula.
-Try not to break down the egg whites so you'll get fluffy cloud bread rounds.
+Try not to break down the egg whites, as this will result in fluffy cloud bread rounds.

 folding egg mixtures together

 • Spoon 6 mounds of the mixture onto a baking pan lined with parchment paper or a silicone liner.
-For taller rolls, leave as is.
+Leave it as is for taller rolls.
 For denser rolls, flatten each mound slightly.

 oopsie bread mixture mounds